Alfonso Caruana: Later years and convictions

-In March 1995, Caruana filed for bankruptcy after declaring $250 worth of assets following a notice of assessment from Revenue Canada to pay $8.6 million in unpaid taxes, plus accrued interest and various penalties accounting for $21.2 million.
+In March 1995, Caruana filed for bankruptcy after declaring $250 worth of assets following a notice of assessment from Revenue Canada to pay $8.6 million in unpaid taxes, plus accrued interest and various penalties amounting to $21.2 million.
 In early 1997, Revenue Canada took him to Quebec Superior Court in Montreal to challenge his bankruptcy claims.
-Caruana claimed to be a carwash attendant that made $400 per week, however had Swiss bank accounts in his name, of which $21 million was moved through; he claimed most of the money belonged to his uncle Pasquale Cuntrera.
+Caruana claimed to be a carwash attendant who made $400 per week, however, had Swiss bank accounts in his name, through which $21 million was moved; he claimed most of the money belonged to his uncle Pasquale Cuntrera.
 Revenue Canada was unsuccessful in recovering the amounts due, as Caruana was officially bankrupt on paper; he was ordered to pay a mere $90,000 over a three-year period.

-Caruana was sentenced in absentia on July 30, 1997, by the Palermo court of appeal to 21 years and 10 months for Mafia association, conspiracy to traffic narcotics and aggravated importing, possession and sale of large quantities of narcotics for his involvement in heroin trafficking in the 1980s.
-At the same time he was prosecuted in Turin for cocaine trafficking in the 1990s.
+Caruana was sentenced in absentia on 30 July 1997, by the Palermo court of appeal to 21 years and 10 months for Mafia association, conspiracy to traffic narcotics and aggravated importing, possession and sale of large quantities of narcotics for his involvement in heroin trafficking in the 1980s.
+At the same time, he was prosecuted in Turin for cocaine trafficking in the 1990s.
 The Palermo court concluded that the network was "a further indication of the high criminal capability" of Caruana who had "escaped every judicial initiative during the last decades and succeeded in reaching the top of the international drug trade, adjusting his criminal contacts and showing such skill that he is to be considered as one of the most important exponents in this sector."

-In July 1998, after the Royal Canadian Mounted Police (RCMP) amassed enough evidence from surveillance and wiretaps on Caruana's home through Project Omerta, he was arrested at his Woodbridge, Ontario home, where police also found large amounts of hidden cash and jewelry.
+In July 1998, after the Royal Canadian Mounted Police (RCMP) amassed enough evidence from surveillance and wiretaps on Caruana's home through Project Omerta, he was arrested at his Woodbridge, Ontario home, where police also found large amounts of hidden cash and jewellery.

-According to police, he controlled one of the largest drug dealing networks in the world.
-The officer in charge of the investigation, RCMP Chief Superintendent Ben Soave, said "If organized crime were a hockey game, Mr. Caruana would be [Wayne] Gretzky."
+According to police, he controlled one of the largest drug-dealing networks in the world.
+The officer in charge of the investigation, RCMP Chief Superintendent Ben Soave, said: "If organized crime were a hockey game, Mr. Caruana would be [Wayne] Gretzky."
 In February 2000, after associate Oreste Pagano testified against Caruana, Caruana pleaded guilty to charges of importing and trafficking narcotics, and was sentenced to 18 years in prison by the Ontario Superior Court.
 Alfonso's brothers, Pasquale and Gerlando Caruana were also arrested in the Project, receiving 10 and 18-year prison sentences respectively.
 In July 2004, Caruana was denied bail.

 In June 2007, the Ontario Court of Appeal ruled that Caruana be extradited to Italy to face prison time.
-On December 20, 2007, Caruana's efforts to appeal were dismissed by the Supreme Court of Canada, and was extradited to Italy on January 29, 2008, to serve a nearly 22-year prison sentence.
+On 20 December 2007, Caruana's efforts to appeal were dismissed by the Supreme Court of Canada, and was extradited to Italy on 29 January 2008, to serve a nearly 22-year prison sentence.

-In 2019, Caruana was convicted of running a cocaine trafficking and money laundering empire between Italy and North America, and after the Supreme Court of Cassation dismissed his appeal in November 2020, faces an additional 17 years in prison.
+In 2019, Caruana was convicted of running a cocaine trafficking and money laundering empire between Italy and North America, and after the Supreme Court of Cassation dismissed his appeal in November 2020, he faces an additional 17 years in prison.